ManiMozaffar/awesome-resumes/README.md

   - ✅ **Include relevant experience, even if it is not paid work**
   - ✅ **Include a call to action.
 At the end of your resume, include a call to action such as "Please contact me if you have any questions or would like to schedule an interview."**
   - ❌ **Do not use vague or unclear language.
 Your resume should be written in clear and concise language that accurately conveys your skills and experience.
 Avoid using overly technical terms or jargon that may not be familiar to the reader.**
-  - ❌ **Avoid using emoji or too colorful designs as it decrease the 6 second impression, keep your resume simple**
+  - ❌ **Avoid using emoji or too colorful designs as it decreases the 6 second impression, keep your resume simple**

 - ### Six Second Impression

   The "Six Second Impression" is a concept in the recruiting industry that suggests that employers spend an average of six seconds scanning a candidate's resume before deciding whether to move forward with the application or reject it.
 This means that your resume needs to make a strong first impression and quickly communicate your qualifications and suitability for the job.

-  To make the most of those six seconds, it's important to format your resume in a clear and concise manner, using bullet points and action verbs to highlight your achievements and skills.
+  To make the most of those six seconds, it's important to format your resume clearly and concisely, using bullet points and action verbs to highlight your achievements and skills.
 Use a readable font and keep the layout simple and easy to follow.
 Additionally, tailor your resume to the job you are applying for, highlighting the skills and experiences that are most relevant to the position.

   It's also important to remember that the six-second rule is not a hard and fast rule.
 While some employers may only glance at a resume for a few seconds before making a decision, others may take more time to carefully review each application.
 However, keeping the "Six Second Impression" in mind can help you create a resume that makes a strong initial impact and encourages employers to take a closer look at your qualifications.

 - ### Purpose of Resume

   The purpose of a resume is to showcase your skills, experience, and qualifications to potential employers, with the goal of securing an interview and ultimately landing a job.
 A well-written resume should provide a clear and concise summary of your background and highlight your most relevant accomplishments and skills.
-It should also demonstrate how you can contribute to the company and solve their problems.
+It should also demonstrate how you can contribute to the company and solve its problems.

   In order to achieve this purpose, it's important to avoid using a generic or one-size-fits-all approach to writing your resume.
 Every job and every employer is different, so your resume should be customized to the specific job you are applying for.
-This means tailoring your resume to highlight the skills and experiences that are most relevant to the job, and using specific examples and achievements to demonstrate your qualifications.
+This means tailoring your resume to highlight the skills and experiences that are most relevant to the job and using specific examples and achievements to demonstrate your qualifications.

   Using a generic or one-size-fits-all approach can make your resume appear unfocused and unprofessional, and may not effectively communicate your qualifications to potential employers.
 By taking the time to customize your resume for each job application, you can increase your chances of standing out from other candidates and securing an interview.